stackbit-projects/maroon-maple-cdcf4/content/pages/index.md

   - type: hero_section
     title: Eggs.
     subtitle: >-
       The popular food of choice.
-For breakfast, for lunch, for dinner, \nEggs are for all and all are for eggs.
+For breakfast, for lunch, for dinner, Eggs are for all and all are for eggs.
     actions:
       - label: Learn More
         url: /features